Guidogl/greenfield-to-2024/README.md

 Relying solely on Lines of Code (LoC) can be misleading due to its susceptibility to variations in coding style, documentation practices, and the presence of dead code.
 Instead, it's advisable to utilize a related metric such as Non Comment Source Statements (NCSS).
 NCSS quantifies the number of executable statements within the code, providing a more accurate measure of functionality.
 This approach ensures that metrics remain comparable and deliver meaningful insights into the software development process.

-In this case study, we explore the efficiency of generative AI in not only automating the generation of comments and documentation but also in producing executable code segments.
-This extended functionality demonstrates the potential of generative AI to significantly impact software development processes.
-By seamlessly incorporating generative AI, we aim to assess its effectiveness in streamlining code production and documentation within our specific context.
+In this case study, the efficiency of generative AI is examined in automating the generation of comments and documentation, as well as in producing executable code segments.
+This expanded functionality illustrates the potential of generative AI to have a significant impact on software development processes.
+By integrating generative AI seamlessly, the goal is to evaluate its effectiveness in streamlining code production and documentation within this specific context.

 ### Enhancing Efficiency